 The Master’s Programs

-The Department of Political Science offers two Master of Arts degrees, the One-year program is accredited in the US, while the Two-year Program bears Hungarian (EU) and US accreditation.
-Requirements for the two programs are very similar, but students of the Two-year Program must complete more credits, and while the length of the Master's Thesis for the One-year Program is approx. 15,000 words, the Two-year Program requires an approx. 18,000 words thesis.
-Both programs conclude with an oral defense of the Master Thesis, but students of the Two-year Program must also take a comprehensive oral exam on a set of questions from the discipline that are provided well ahead of the time of the exam.
+The Department of Political Science offers two Master of Arts degrees, the One-year Program is accredited in the US, while the Two-year Program bears Hungarian (EU) and US accreditation.
+Requirements for the two programs are very similar but students of the Two-year Program must complete more credits, and while the length of the Master's Thesis for the One-year Program is approx. 15,000 words, the Two-year Program requires an approx. 18,000 words thesis.
+Both programs conclude with an oral defense of the Master Thesis, students of the Two-year Program must also take a comprehensive oral exam on a set of questions from the discipline that are provided well ahead of the time of the exam.

 - Master of Arts in Political Science (One-year Program)

-The One-year program offers a comprehensive and interdisciplinary curriculum in theory and research methods in contemporary political science.
+The One-year MA Program offers a comprehensive and interdisciplinary curriculum in theory and research methods in contemporary political science.
 The program is aimed for students who graduated a four-year BA degree.
 The program invites students who wish to develop the analytical skills necessary to achieve excellence in politics and economics of democratization in a comparative perspective, international development, comparative and European politics, current issues in the theory and practice of constitutional democracy, political theory, political sociology, and political economy.
 US standards in research and teaching are combined with the varied requirements of an international student body.

 - Master of Arts in Political Science (Two-year Program)